 - Add the two oils to the dropper bottle and shake well.

 - Using the dropper, apply the oil to your scalp.
-How you do this is simple – part your hair right above the ear on one side, and apply the mixture to the visible crease of the scalp.
+Part your hair right above the ear on one side, and apply the mixture to the visible crease of the scalp.
 Keep making partitions and applying the oil mixture as you move from one end of your head to the other.

 - After the oil is spread across the scalp, massage using circular motions.
-This boosts circulation.
+This helps boost circulation in the scalp.

 - You can place a shower cap over your head and leave the mixture on overnight.